Rafaelcraftero/Python/README.md

 # Python Random Walker
-This projects is a little app that runs image segmentation with the random walker function.
+This project is a little app that runs the random walker segmentation over an image.

 ## Installation
 This solution uses the pycharm community IDE to run it.
 So install this IDE and python 3.10.